fmerg/pymerkle/README.md

 old_hash = t.root_hash()
 sublength = t.length()

-# Server encrypts some new log (modifies top-hash and length of the tree)
+# Server encrypts some new log (modifying the top-hash and length of the tree)
 t.encrypt_log('sample_log')

 # Server provides consistency proof for the stored stage